ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

       Volume group "hddusb" successfully created
     ~~~

-6. To check the new VGs you can use `vgdisplay`:
+6. Use `vgdisplay` To check the new VGs:

     ~~~sh
     $ vgdisplay